How to Can Broth Safely – Chicken, Turkey & Beef

-Not only will it save you money, it’s a great way to reduce your carbon footprint and minimize waste that ends up in landfills.
+Not only will it save you money, but it’s a great way to reduce your carbon footprint and minimize waste that ends up in landfills.

-What is bone broth
+What is Bone Broth

 - pressure canner